nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * CoLAB should be _backward compatible_ with data files produced by earlier versions as much as possible.
 If one release is not compatible with earlier versions, a migration guide should be provided.
     * CoLAB must be open source under the [MIT License](https://raw.githubusercontent.com/AY2021S2-CS2103T-T11-2/tp/master/LICENSE).
 * Quality requirements:
-    * A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+    * A user with above-average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
     * A user familiar with CLI tools should find CoLAB commands very intuitive.
     * A user who has no experience with CLI tools should be able to find CoLAB easy to use with the help of the [_User Guide_](UserGuide.md).
 * Process requirements: